ZhQriks/gsoc-proposal/README.md

      - Integrate data syncing functionality with Slack using the Slack API.
        - Use the `@slack/web-api` library to interact with the Slack API.
        - Authenticate the Express server with the Slack API using the obtained API token.
-       - Implement functions to send release data updates to the designated Slack channel(s).
+       - Implement functions to send release data updates to the **#wg-releases** Slack channel.
        - Set up a scheduled task or trigger to automatically sync release data with Slack at regular intervals.

 3. **Slack Bot Integration**